GIFTED & ADVANCED PROGRAMS

 This is NOT a pull-out program but an Advanced Content/cluster delivery model.
 Honors classes meet every day, students may have four honors classes a day.
 9th Grade Literature, Algebra I, Spanish I and Physical Science are offered in the 8th grade will count as high school CORE credit.

-- Middle School Classes- ELA.
-Math and Science will count as core high school credit.
-This will count towards 12 units for the Honors Seal.
-Please be aware that this grade will be calculated into your transcript GPA and will affect your class ranking, honors/awards, scholarships and valedictorian and salutatorian standing.
+8th Grade Classes - 9th grade Literature, Algebra I and Physical Science will count as core credit.
+This will count towards required units for the Honors Seal.
+This will count towards your high school GPA and will be on your official transcript.
+This grade will affect your class ranking, honors/awards, valedictorian and salutatorian standing.
+Spanish I counts for core credit but not honors.

-- Executive Internship will count towards the 12 units for Honors Seal.
+Executive Internship will count towards the required units for Honors Seal.